collective/collective.geo.mapwidget/collective/geo/mapwidget/README.txt

     ...
     ValueError: Can't create IMapWidget for None

 Now we have covered the most important things about map widgets.
 Set us try some things with map layers.

 Layers
 ------

-Map widgets can have lyars associated with them.
+Map widgets can have layers associated with them.
 These association is handled similar to the IMapWidget - View associaton above.
 An IMapWidget instance has to provide an attribute 'layers', which is a mapping from layer-id to ILayer instances.
 The default IMapWidget implementation provides 'layers' as a computed attribute.
 On access it looks up an IMapLayers - manager implementation which handles the actual IMapLayer instantiation.
-If the widget has an attribute 'usedefault' and it is set to False, the layer manager ignoles all default layers set in the controlpanel, else all the default layers are added.
+If the widget has an attribute 'usedefault' and it is set to False, the layer manager ignores all default layers set in the controlpanel, else all the default layers are added.
 Additionally the map widget can provide an attribute '_layers', which is a list of names and/or ILayer instances to be added.